 Do this regularly.
 Your customers’ problems will change very often.
 The priority of problems will also change frequently.

-Things move slow:
+Things move slowly:

 The challenge:

-The speed of ideating, testing, validating, shipping is much slower for a B2B product manager compared to a B2C PM.
+The speed of ideating, testing, validating, and shipping is much slower for a B2B product manager compared to a B2C PM.

 Some reasons leading to the slowness:

-- A lot of “legacy” everything — in a B2B product, you might have a feature built five years ago.
-One high paying customer is still using it.
+• A lot of “legacy” everything — in a B2B product, you might have a feature built five years ago.
+One high-paying customer is still using it.
 And to maintain it even today, you take away resources from your current roadmap.

-- Non-product nuances — B2B products usually involve mandatory certifications, contracting, legal agreements, privacy requirements etc. Getting all of that in place takes a lot of time.
+• Non-product nuances — B2B products usually involve mandatory certifications, contracting, legal agreements, privacy requirements, etc. Getting all of that in place takes a lot of time.

 Potential solution: